You have no items to compare.

 The following diagram shows the major components in a typical basic solar power system.

 The solar panel converts sunlight into DC electricity to charge the battery.
 This DC electricity is fed to the battery via a solar regulator which ensures the battery is charged properly and not damaged.
 DC appliances can be powered directly from the battery, but AC appliances require an inverter to convert the DC electricity into 240 Volt AC power.
+Some DC appliances can be connected to the regulator to take advantage of the Low Voltage Disconnect and protect your battery.

 Detailed Component Description